-Office 365 - Advanced Threat Protection (ATP) Features
+Microsoft 365 (Information) Advanced Threat Protection (ATP) Features

 Office 365 protects you from spam, phishing, and malware.
 Today, some of these attacks are so well crafted that they look legitimate.
 Sending messages to the Junk Email folder isn't always enough.
-Now, when you check your email in Outlook or Outlook on the web, Office 365 automatically checks the sender and adds a safety tip to the top of the email.
+Now, when you check your email in Outlook, Microsoft 365 automatically checks the sender and adds a safety tip to the top of the email.

 The safety tip, a color-coded message, will warn you about potentially harmful messages.
 Most messages in your inbox won't have a safety tip.
 You'll only see them when Office 365 has information you need to help prevent spam, phishing, and malware attacks.
 If safety tips do show up on in your inbox, you can use the following examples to learn more about each type of safety tip.

 Suspicious mail (red safety tip)

 A red safety tip in an email means that the message you received contains something suspicious, such as a phishing scam.
 We recommend that you delete this kind of email message from your inbox without opening it.